sritaj/learn_graphql/README.md

 4. Navigate to the localhost instance opened up in the Browser, navigate to different URLs as specified in **_App.js_** to view the implementation

+### graphql_basics

+1. Follow steps 1 - 6 as specified for **blog-app** project

+2. Run the command `npm run start`, this will start the server; the localhost url will be displayed in the console on clicking which it will re-direct to the server

 ## Additional NPM Libraries Used

 1. [Validator](https://www.npmjs.com/package/validator) - For validating Email, Password and relevant fields (instead of using Regex, checking length etc)